Adams back on Wales wing to face Australia

 - Your Wales XV to play Australia

-Halaholo and Nick Tompkins, both late replacements to the bench and starting line-up respectively last weekend, get the nod as the midfield partnership, with fellow centre Jonathan Davies not named in the match-day squad.
+Halaholo and Nick Tompkins, both late replacements to the bench and starting line-up respectively last weekend, get the nod as the midfield partnership, with fellow centre Davies not named in the matchday squad.

 Hooker Ryan Elias remains the only constant in the front row and is one of only three players to start all four of Wales' autumn Tests, alongside lock Adam Beard and back row Taine Basham.

-Ellis Jenkins will lead the side from the blindside flank, with Basham returning to the openside as Wainwright returns at number eight after injury.
+Ellis Jenkins will lead the side from the blind-side flank, with Basham returning to the open-side as Wainwright returns at number eight after injury.

 "Australia have been on the road for a while now, the series they had down south and a couple of losses in the last couple of games," Pivac said.